-- An economy is dynamic, and individual variables like national income, employment, aggregate supply, aggregate demand are subject to significant changes from time to time.
-Macroeconomics, with its specialized models, helps to analyze these dynamic aspects of the economy very effectively.
+- An economy is dynamic, and individual variables like national income, employment, aggregate supply, and aggregate demand are subject to significant changes from time to time.
+With its specialized models, Macroeconomics helps to analyze these dynamic aspects of the economy very effectively.
 Macroeconomics is particularly useful for closely studying the behavior and complexities of individual units.
 For example, it is essential to understand the anomalies in aggregate demand and the economy’s average cost conditions to study individual firms’ pricing mechanisms.
 Macroeconomics is well-equipped to explain these phenomena.

 - If Macro Economics is not applied correctly, it may mislead and confuse the economists trying to find a solution to a particular problem.
 Extensive use of macroeconomic concepts can be irrelevant when analyzing a single issue.

 - Macroeconomics is based on aggregate values.
 However, when seen at a granular level, the individual’s behavior may not add to what the macroeconomic theories deduce in a broader aspect.
 When the individual data are represented in different units, it leads to conceptual and statistical complexities.
 Aggregating it becomes a cumbersome and futile effort.